Including Hill Park and Women's Park

 left much to be desired.
 Audiences were downhill from the

-bandstand, which would have made sitting down for a concert
+bandstand, which would have made sitting down for concerts

 quite uncomfortable.
 The roof projected sound straight down,